Ecclesiastical region

 An ecclesiastical region (regio ecclesiastica) is a formally organised geographical group of dioceses, ecclesiastical provinces or parishes, without a proper Ordinary as such, in Catholic or Protestant Churches.

 Catholic Church

-Apart from historical other uses, there are presently ecclesiastical regions, grouping parts of the extensive episcopate in five Catholic countries.
+Ecclesiastical regions have some historical functions within the Catholic Church, and the establishment of appropriate regions was proposed and recommended by the Second Vatican Council in its Decree on the Pastoral Office of Bishops in the Church.

-The equivalent 'apostolic regions' in France, created in 1961, were suppressed in 2004.
+Ecclesiastical regions currently group together parts of the extensive episcopates in five countries:

 Italy

 The Catholic Church in Italy is divided into 16 ecclesiastical regions.
 The regions mostly correspond to the 20 civil administrative regions of Italy.